Skip to main content

 • A plaque highlighting the recipient’s contributions

 Learn more on the USPAS Prizes at: https://uspas.fnal.gov/about/prize/index.shtml.
-The 2025 USPAS Prize winners are:

-APS Accelerator Prizes
+APS DPB Accelerator Prizes

 APS DPB Student Doctoral Award